May 5, 2026 · Natalia Mejia

 Understanding Different Scar Types for Optimal Results

 Professional assessment is crucial because different scar types require specific approaches.
-Hypertrophic scars present unique challenges compared to atrophic scars, and understanding these differences is essential for successful treatment.
+Hypertrophic scars atrophic scars

-For raised or thick scars, artists must consider whether tattooing over keloids is appropriate, or if preliminary non-surgical scar revision options should be explored first.
-The hypertrophic scar healing stages also influence timing and approach for camouflage treatments.
+For raised or thick scars, artists must consider whether tattooing over keloids non-surgical scar revision options hypertrophic scar healing stages

 Precision in Application of scar camouflage tattoo